 One way to stay positive is to minimize your exposure to harmful influences while using affirmations to boost the positive influences in your life.
 Constantly reminding yourself of the good things in your life will keep the impact of negative influences to a minimum.

-Culminating over twenty years of experience since he wrote the bestseller “See You at the Top”, Zig Ziglar has revised and updated his best-selling “Over the Top“ with relentlessly on-target advice for maximum success and happiness in this, the highlight book of his career.
-Drawing on his forty-plus years as a world class motivational speaker, Ziglar identifies and shows precisely how to achieve what people desire most from life-to be happy, healthy, reasonably prosperous, and secure, and to have friends, peace of mind, good family relationships, and -most important-hope.
+This is one of my favorite books by Zig Ziglar and made a tremendous change in my life in becoming more positive and successful.
+Culminating over twenty years of experience since he wrote the bestseller “See You at the Top”, Zig Ziglar revised and updated his best-selling “Over the Top“ with relentlessly on-target advice for maximum success and happiness in this, the highlight book of his career.